Symptoms, causes, and how to manage equine gastric ulcers

 The term Equine Gastric Ulcer Syndrome (EGUS) was first used in 1999 to describe erosive and ulcerative diseases of the stomach in the horse.
 EGUS can be subdivided into Equine Glandular Gastric Disease (EGGD) and Equine Squamous Gastric Disease (ESGD) according to the location of the ulceration.

-The horse’s stomach contains two different types of surface; the non-glandular, squamous mucosa on the top half (essentially similar to the lining of the oesophagus) should have a pale pink and shiny appearance in a healthy stomach.
+The horse’s stomach contains two different types of surfaces; the non-glandular, squamous mucosa on the top half (essentially similar to the lining of the oesophagus) should have a pale pink and shiny appearance in a healthy stomach.
 And the glandular mucosa on the bottom half, which is darker in colour and contains the stomach acid producing cells.

 Ulcers can happen in either location, but are most common along the ‘join’ in the two different surfaces of the stomach, the margo-plicatus or on the squamous portion (see Diagram 1).